evanshortiss/fh-health/README.md

 Module to add health checks to an application.

 ##Usage
 If running within fh-nodeapp the module should be initialised from your main.js file as shown below.
-This will clear any previously added test functions and setup a new endpoint in your application called "health", so ensure none of your endpoints are called health to avoid conflicts.
+This will setup a new endpoint in your application called "health", so ensure none of your endpoints are called health to avoid conflicts.
 Alternatively you can just call *health.init()* and manage the endpoint yourself.

 ```
 // With fh-nodeapp